 A searchable directory of the network of organizations, associates and groups providing meditation, mindfulness or contemplative programs in prisons around the world.

 If you are an organization, group or individual that provides prison, meditation, yoga (or other contemplative) programs and are not yet listed in our Prison Dharma Network Directory, please click here to submit a listing for your project.
 We get hundreds of requests a year from people looking to volunteer in local programs and/or people seeking help for prisoners.
-We provide this directory of the network of those doing prison work to help those looking to connect with local resources and/or a way to get involved locally in prison work.

 We are what our name says that we are – Association of Happiness for All Mankind.
 In other words: “Our Name is our Purpose.”
 Introduces the teachings of Bhagavan Sri Ramana Maharshi and A. Ramana, AHAM’s founder and spiritual director, to prisoners.
 Prisoner Correspondence Program, book donations (The Handbook to Perpetual Happiness, Living Free While Incarcerated), Power of Awareness training.
 AHAM’s teaching is primarily disseminated through its literature, prison visitations, written correspondence and implementation of programs.